exercism/v3/languages/common-lisp/concepts/expressions/introduction.md

-Together, the atoms and conses that make up Lisp code are referred to as S-Expressions (or sexpr for short).
+All Common Lisp code is made of S-Expressions (Symbolic Expressions).
+They are called sexprs for short.
+Every sexpr is either an atom or a cons.
 When S-Expressions are evaluated, they automatically return some value which takes the place of the expression.
 When writing your own functions (using `defun`), the last value within the body of the `defun` is automatically returned:

 ```lisp
 ;; Defining a new function